 Vegetarian and vegan

 Vegan and vegetarian cuisines are definitely two of the biggest trends in recent years and they are not going to give up their position in 2018.
 They form one of the most promising niches for small restaurants and cafes.
 This massive opening is basically logical after the active promotion of healthy foods and lifestyles over the past few years.
 Unusual varieties of fruit and vegetables can be used to create exciting menus.
+So, how to make a menu that reflects the philosophy itself?
 Potential guests at this type of cafe include not only those who share the vegan philosophy but also those who are simply interested in various spiritual practices, yoga, meditation; who take a great interest in oriental culture; who worry about protecting the environment, etc. These people will form your regular customer base.
 However, start-up restaurateurs should not hope to make savings given the absence of meat products, fish, and poultry.
 Some rare fruits and vegetables are even more expensive than meat delicacies!